My Story

 What came out of the fire.

-If you stayed with me this far you're probably wondering when the business took off, and what was the key to success?
-Here it is – the key to realigning my values with my time and the secret sauce of my small business – get ready!
+If you stayed with me this far you're probably wondering when the business took off.
+Here it is, the key to realigning my values with my time and the secret sauce of my small business – get ready.

 hard work + persistence = desired future

-As I have studied other successful small business owners their stories all share a similar set of conditions that gave them the motivation required to reach their goals.
+As I have studied other successful small business owners, their stories all share similar conditions that gave them the motivation required to reach their goals.

 The rewards of owning my own business